 Fanny Lewald was born on March 24, 1811, the first child of a merchant family in Königsberg (Kaliningrad), a city on the margins of then Prussia that had become famous for its great philosopher Immanuel Kant (1724–1804).
 Young Fanny learned early on that she seemed to be doubly “disadvantaged”: she was Jewish and she was a girl.
 Already as a five-year old girl she heard herself called “Jew” in the streets, and in school, with her drive for knowledge and her hard work, she was troubled by comments like: “Well, your head would have better fitted a boy.”

 Life in her parents’ house was strictly organized and followed patriarchal rules.
 Everyone, even her mother, obeyed her father at the least sign.
 Fanny loved her father, David Markus (1787–1846; changed to Lewald in 1812), dearly and with deep respect.
 The relationship with her mother, Zippora, née Assur, the daughter of a prosperous merchant family, who had never attended school, became more and more difficult.
 Already at the age of eight Fanny felt superior to her mother, in part because she witnessed the total subordination of her mother at home.
 Because of her drive for knowledge and her need for self-affirmation, Fanny felt drawn to her father, who was well educated and had wide-ranging interests.
 His education of the children (there were later two boys and five more girls) had a rational orientation and was focused on self-control.
 He did not tolerate “feminine faults” in his oldest daughter, but he also provided more space for her education than was common at the time.
 His goal for his daughter, however, was more or less a perfect education for the purpose of his idea of a harmonious marriage.
 She was constantly reminded that nothing was more disgusting and impractical than a “learned woman.”
 At the age of fourteen she had to leave school and dedicate herself completely to household chores, sewing, some selected readings and piano lessons, which she had to endure until the age of thirty-two.
-Clearly, in a middle class household at the turn of the eighteenth to nineteenth century, where everything that was needed was produced in the house itself, many tasks had to be accomplished and organized in a practical manner.
+Clearly, in a middle class German-Jewish household in the early nineteenth century, where everything that was needed was produced in the house itself, many tasks had to be accomplished and organized in a practical manner.
 Fanny Lewald, however, felt unfulfilled and superfluous, watching her brothers continuing their school education and moving on to university.

 At the age of seventeen she fell in love with a student of theology, Leopold Bock, and began without any hesitation to prepare herself for the role of the wife of a country pastor.
 One day, without any explanation, her father broke up this relationship, a disastrous experience for young Fanny, but shortly afterwards allowed her to become a Christian.
 She did, apparently out of deeply-felt first love for her young friend.
 Her father, a man of political caution and practicality, soon arranged for his two sons to convert before they entered the university.
 Later in her life, Fanny Lewald felt ambivalent about her conversion.